xieweiAlex/English_Learning/words/2022/words-Jan.md

 I thought **we are better than this**, I really did.
 That's my **two cents**.
 they had to **backstop** this.
+When **all was said and done**, only one single banker went to jail.
+Now you can **kick them in the teeth**.
+Mark actually became **gracious** after the collapse and never said "I told you" to anyone.

 Coffee can be particularly beneficial during a fast, as it can **blunt** hunger.